German minister urges U-turn on police racism study | DW | 10.07.2020

 Interior Minister Horst Seehofer has halted planned research into racial profiling by police, saying it wasn't required.
-Integration officer Annette Widmann-Mauz disagrees and has called for the study to proceed.
+Integration commissioner Annette Widmann-Mauz disagrees and has called for the study to proceed.

 Germany should press ahead with its study into racial profiling by police, the government's integration commissioner Annette Widmann-Mauz said on Friday.